contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 #### Chapter 6: Docker Overlay multi-host networking

-As we learned earlier that use vxlan port conflict can prevent us from using Docker `overlay` network.
-For us to experiment with this, we'd go ahead and terminat `contiv` driver first on both nodes i.e. `tutorial-node1` and `tutorial-node2`
+As we learned earlier that using the vxlan port conflict can prevent us from using Docker `overlay` network.
+For us to experiment with this, we'd go ahead and terminate `contiv` driver first on both nodes: `tutorial-node1` and `tutorial-node2`:

 ```
 [vagrant@tutorial-node2 ~]$ ps aux | grep "/opt/bin/netplugin"